Button

 Change the Button width

 The button is as wide as its content by default.
-When the prop is set to full
+When the prop is set to full,

 it takes the width of its parent container.
-The width
+The width prop also supports any

 CSS width value.